-the way light encases stripes of blood, the
+| the way light encases stripes of blood, theirregular rising and falling of a chest the crookedness

 that lines a smile

-the way a tear is shed
+the way a tear is shedbecause of something

 not so sad at all